isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/choose-a-business-structure.md

   - title: Local Company
     content: |
       A local company is a business entity incorporated in Singapore.
 A company has the right to own property, has perpetual succession and can sue or be sued in its own name.
-There are different types of companies.
-E.g: private company limited by shares, exempt private company, public company limited by shares and public company limited by guarantee.
+There are 4 different types of companies:

+      - Private company limited by shares
+      - Exempt private company
+      - Public company limited by shares
+      - Public company limited by guarantee

       The most commonly chosen type in Singapore is the Private Limited Company.
+Click [here](https://www.acra.gov.sg/how-to-guides/setting-up-a-local-company/determining-the-company-type){:target="_blank"} to understand more about the different types of companies.
 ---

 ## Step 1: Choose a business structure

 ![Start Biz Structure](/images/start/StartSJ_BusinessStructure.jpg)

 Whether you're running the business on your own or with partners, choose the structure that best suits you.
 The most common are sole proprietorship, partnership and company.
 Each structure has its own benefits and considerations.
-Not sure which to choose?

-{% include button.html text="Go to e-Adviser for Business Structure" src="https://eadviser.g2b.sg/businessstructure" type="primary" %}

 ### Here are the five different types of business structures: